valentinasilva8/twitter-bot-detection-english/README.md

 - Class imbalance is addressed with ADASYN (LSTM) and SMOTEENN (Random Forest).
 - Random seeds used where applicable (e.g., `random_state=42`), but some components (GPU ops, multithreading) may introduce minor nondeterminism.

-### License
-No license specified in the repository.